5HT/avz/README.md

 AVZ Login System for N2O
 ========================

-Authentication methods N2O sites.
+Authentication methods for N2O sites.
 Supports both JavaScript based logins (like Google and Facebook) and redirect based OAuth logins (Twitter, Github) in a sane and simple manner.
 Compatible with but not limited to Nitrogen and N2O.